 On not walking by the intellect

 Who in nature has the assurance of the intellect that your friend exhibits?
 No animal who walked by their intellect would be alive for long.

 It was amusing, the thought of other animals trying to navigate by thinking, as humans do.
 Bear added,

 No other animals would be so foolish as to be proud of operating by the intellect.
 Not only would it not occur to them, but if it did, they would at once recognize that it is foolishness.
 If one is going to be proud, be proud of the being you are, not of your mind’s ability to take charge.
 Be proud—as an animal—of living close to the heart of things, close to the body, close to the source, in touch with your instincts and responding instantly to the quivers of motion in the nature-field around you.
 Be proud of being responsive.
 Be proud of having your ears perked.
 Be proud of your fur.
 Be proud of taking advantage of every new development in things-as-they-unfold.
 But for heaven’s sake, don’t be proud of an instrument, such as the intellect, that gets in the way of all these instincts.

 My stomach was settling into calm.
 The terror of a moment before had subsided.

 Bear suggested that I stay aware of this panic riding just below the surface.
 Only by remaining aware of it would I be able to choose each step in life rather simply reacting, either against the panic or against the mind-driven way of living.

 In the gentlest possible voice Bear concluded,

 Just keep experimenting with how life feels as you dethrone the mind’s way of being and turn toward something larger.
 Keep watching.
 Keep exploring.

-If you’d like to learn more about Journeys with a Helper, see the Spiritual Mentoring page.
+If you’d like to learn more about Journeys with a Helper, see the Spirit Journeys page.